-In the realm of SEO, knowledge on how to effectively use meta elements is part of the most basic of trainings.
-Meta elements are not as important to a page’s SEO as they used to be, thanks to advanced search engine algorithms that can analyze and deduce what a page’s content is about.
+In the realm of SEO, knowledge on how to effectively use meta elements is part of the most basic of training.
+At A.P.
+Web Solutions, a Digital Agency in Melbourne, we consider meta elements are not as important to a page’s SEO as they used to be, thanks to advanced search engine algorithms that can analyze and deduce what a page’s content is about.

 To view a page’s meta tags, all you have to do is right-click anywhere on it and click on ‘View Page Source’:

 There are several different meta tags available, but their usefulness varies quite a bit.
 In fact, there only a handful of meta tags that search engines such as Google understand.

 As mentioned above, Google understands a select number of meta tags.
 And perhaps the most important of these meta elements, which will have an impact on your site’s SEO are:

 - Meta title tag – <title>Title of the page</title>: The contents of this tag are shown as the title in search results.

 - Meta description tag – <meta name=”description” content=”some content” />: This tag provides a brief description of the page.
 A summary of a summary, as its length is very short.

 - Meta robots tag – <meta name=”robots” content=”arg0, arg1”/>: This tag specifies what search engine crawlers should do with the page.

 - Meta keywords tag – <meta name=”keywords” content=”kw0, kw1..”/>: This tag specifies a set (or array, specifically) of keywords that are relevant to the page.